Diagnosis

 Tests may include:

-- Magnetic resonance imaging (MRI).
-An MRI uses powerful magnets and radio waves to create detailed images of your brain.
-Your doctor may inject a dye into a blood vessel to view your arteries and veins and highlight blood circulation (magnetic resonance angiogram).
-Your doctor may recommend a perfusion MRI if available.
-This type of imaging can measure the amount of blood passing through the vessels and how critical the reduction of blood supply to the brain is.
+Magnetic resonance imaging (MRI).
+An MRI uses powerful magnets and radio waves to create detailed images of the brain.
+A health care provider may inject a dye into a blood vessel to view your arteries and veins and highlight blood circulation.
+This type of test is called a magnetic resonance angiogram.

 - Transcranial Doppler ultrasound.
 In surgical transcranial Doppler ultrasound, sound waves are used to obtain images of your head and sometimes your neck.
-Doctors may use this test to evaluate blood flow in blood vessels in your neck.
+Specialists may use this test to evaluate blood flow in blood vessels in your neck.

 Moyamoya Treatment